Segments

 - Subscribers from a specific form who also chose a particular topic preference.

-- People in a sequence who qualify for a certain step based on their current data.
+- Subscribers in a sequence who qualify for a certain step based on their current subscriber data.

 ## When to Use Tags vs Segments

-Tags and segments solve different problems, and the cleanest subscriber setup usually uses both.
+Tags and segments solve different problems.
+A clean subscriber setup usually uses both.

 - **Use a tag** when you want to mark something about a subscriber directly, such as "attended-webinar" or "interested-in-enterprise".